What Does Moore’s Law Mean for Business?

 What’s undeniable, however, is that it’s no longer just about hardware getting smaller and more powerful.
 The push for new developments that keep pace with Moore’s Law hasn’t abated, but the way in which we achieve them has changed.

 Now it’s about looking at the way in which technology can be used to best harness the capabilities of the other technologies that make up this increasingly complex and diverse stack.
-Automation and robotics are natural candidates for easing that workload.
+Automation is a natural candidate for easing that workload.

-As individual tools and solutions become more complex, automation and robotics are increasingly the “glue” that brings these pieces together to achieve the promises of increased efficiency and lower costs.
+As individual tools and solutions become more complex, automation is increasingly the “glue” that brings these pieces together to achieve the promises of increased efficiency and lower costs.
 They are the technologies that turn the bits and bytes into useful, actionable, information for businesses.

 Crucially though, these technologies allows us to get the most out of our existing technology stacks, increasing the capabilities of businesses, but without increasing complexity.